Sleep, Trauma, and Emotional Processes (STEP) Program

 Demonstrating the Feasibility and Effectiveness of The Skills fOr Life Adjustment and Resilience (SOLAR) Program in an Underserved, Low-Resource Hurricane Affected Region of the Florida Panhandle

-The SOLAR program was developed by 21 international trauma experts and has preliminary evidence to suggest it is an effective intervention following a natural disaster, including pilot data from a study done following severe brush fires in Australia and following tropical cyclones in Tuvalu.
-The proposed study offers to train community volunteers as SOLAR “coaches.”
-SOLAR coaches are trained and supervised by a mental health professional and are given a structured and standardized strategy to address the needs of their communities in the event of a disaster.
-SOLAR provides an evidence-based, sustainable model of disaster response to address the mental health and well-being of affected communities.
+The SOLAR program was developed by 21 international trauma experts and has preliminary evidence suggesting it is an effective intervention following a natural disaster, including pilot data from studies following severe brush fires in Australia and tropical cyclones in Tuvalu.
+The proposed study trains community volunteers as SOLAR “coaches.”
+SOLAR coaches are trained and supervised by a mental health professional and use a structured strategy to address community needs following a disaster.
+SOLAR provides an evidence-based, sustainable model of disaster response to support the mental health and well-being of affected communities.

-Evidence suggests that sleep disruption may be a risk factor in the development and/or exacerbation of psychopathology, obesity, and immune system alterations.
-Mindfulness-based interventions (MBIs) that combine cognitive-behavioral techniques with mindfulness training have resulted in significant decreases in stress and rumination, and improved sleep quality.
-SLEEP+ is a pilot study that aims to test the feasibility and effectiveness of a 4-week online MBI on sleep and emotions.
-This is a pre/post experiment examining changes in stress, sleep quality, and rumination among participants who may or may not report sleep problems and trauma.
-In addition to a daily 15-minute guided mindfulness practice, the SLEEP+ MBI incorporates informational elements about sleep, mindfulness, thoughts, emotions, awareness, and acceptance.
+SLEEP+ is a pilot study testing the feasibility and effectiveness of a 4-week online mindfulness-based intervention (MBI) on sleep and emotions.
+This pre/post experiment examines changes in stress, sleep quality, and rumination among participants who may or may not report sleep problems or trauma.
+In addition to a daily 15-minute guided mindfulness practice, the intervention includes informational content about sleep, mindfulness, thoughts, emotions, awareness, and acceptance.

 Project MED

-The purpose of this research project was to examine the consistency of predictors across a variety of health, emotion, and occupational variables in current or former emergency medical technicians (EMTs), paramedics, and Registered Nurses.
-Variables of interest included sleep disturbance, posttraumatic stress symptoms, moral injury, mindfulness, burnout, and social support.
-Findings from this study will be analyzed and used to inform treatments that may be used to reduce distress in this population.
+This project examined predictors across health, emotional, and occupational variables in current or former emergency medical technicians (EMTs), paramedics, and registered nurses.
+Variables included sleep disturbance, posttraumatic stress symptoms, moral injury, mindfulness, burnout, and social support.
+Findings help inform interventions aimed at reducing distress in healthcare professionals.

 Project MSTER